sirredbeard/nim-windows-container/README.md

 ### Build Yourself

-To build and use the Windows Container yourself:
+To build and use the Windows Container yourself, you can use the Dockerfile, or:

 * Fork this repo
 * Let GitHub build your own Windows Container
 * Grab your [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) from [here](https://github.com/settings/tokens)
-* Give your PAT access to read packages<br>
+* Give your PAT access to read packages

 ![image](https://user-images.githubusercontent.com/33820650/135933784-450c5f7f-972e-472e-ab87-7e72532803b7.png)
 * Run
 ```